Academic Decathlon Team & Results

 The team includes ten (10) team members.
 Membership on the team in 7th grade does not guarantee membership on the team in 8th grade.
 Each year a new set of tests are reviewed to determine eligibility.

 Each of the eight individual subject areas (Math, Science, Literature, English and Spelling, Social Studies, Religion, Fine Arts, and Current Events) will have one team member who will compete on behalf of the school.
 Each of those students will work with an advising coach but will be independently accountable for the study and retention of the subject area material.
 Two students will serve as members-at-large for the team components (Logic and Super Quiz) and will not represent the school on an individual basis.
+These two students will be responsible for 5 academic subjects(religion, fine arts, science, social studies, literature).
+Any student who qualifies for the team not only has to study their individual academic subject but must become proficient in logic.
+This portion of the decathlon event contains Sudoku, Ken ken, Cryptograms, Algebra word problems, Anagrams, Spatial reasoning, Patterns & graphs, Probability Lateral thinking, Logic grids, Venn diagrams, Rebus puzzles.

 Participation in this program requires focus, dedication, and hard work!
 Team members must be motivated to study independently as well as with other members of the team.
 Academic Decathlon is a team competition.
 Each member is required to meet the expectations so as to support the team as a whole.
 Together this team will succeed and individualism is not a trait that works well within this program.
 Team members are expected to maintain their regular school responsibilities including homework, projects, and assessments.
 Team members and their parents should not expect teachers to make exceptions or extend deadlines for regular school work so team members should plan study sessions and balance regular school work accordingly.
 It is best that team members put in effort early in the Decathlon season (October – January) in order to avoid stressful studying as we get close to the competition date(March).
 The most successful team members are those who plan and organize their study material in a manner that spreads it out over many months versus at the end of the program.